Complete Financial Questionnaire

 Another consideration is Mortgage Protection, a type of insurance that pays off your mortgage to the bank if you die while you’re covered.

-You have to get it, but don’t leave it to the wire, especially if you have a health condition.
-You don’t want to go through the whole rigmarole of applying for a mortgage only to have it all terminated because your application for Mortgage Protection was declined.
+You don’t want to go through the whole rigmarole of applying for a mortgage only to have it go up in flames because your application for Mortgage Protection was declined.

-Quick tip for you: drop your application into the letterbox at the local office.
-It’ll be considered internal mail so will land on their desk faster than if you post it to the office.
+It’ll be considered internal mail so will land on the mortgage advisor’s desk faster than if you post it to the office.

 Just don’t find their home address and post it there.
-That’s stalking.

 No bueno.